 Place the red safety flag on the telephone pole to warn others someone is down range.

-All persons must step back from and stay behind the firing line while people are down range.
+All persons must step back from and stay behind the YELLOW safety line while people are down range.

 Do not handle any firearm, any equipment on your bench or stand at the firing line while others are down range.